 Can you compost hand warmers?

-Before considering putting old hand warmers in with the compost, you need to know if there are any toxins involved.
-If the hand warmers that you have, contain activated carbon, vermiculite, cellulose, salt and iron, there shouldn’t be a problem.
+Hand warmers contain activated carbon, vermiculite, cellulose, salt and iron, there shouldn’t be a problem.
 These types of hand warmers generate heat when oxygen is introduced.

 There doesn’t appear to be anything in these types of hand warmers that will be harmful to the soil or plants where the finished compost will be used.